sahilyadav10/Browser-Automation/README.md

 ## Running the program
-In command prompt, enter the following command
+Open command prompt and navigate to the directory containing the program files, enter the following command
 ```
 python main.py
 ```